Juligee/Filter-text-file/README.md

 This is an enryption code for simple text
-It uses the Caesar Cipher code
+It uses the Caesar Cipher code!